 One of the most interesting aspects of obelia is its reproduction strategy.
 In this respect, obelias are fascinating and strange species that use both sexual and asexual methods of reproduction in a single reproductive strategy.
 Further to this unique phenomenon, the reproductive strategy of an obelia requires two generations (polyp and medusa generations) to complete one life cycle.
 Let us delve into the two obelia reproduction stages below:

 The Polyp Reproduction Stage - The polyp stage is the first stage in the life cycle of an obelia.
 All obelia begin as polyps that are connected to a solid surface such as the ocean floor.
-With time the polyp grows and forms a colony which is made up of hydranth and gonangium units.
+With time the polyp grows and forms a colony which is made up of hydranth and gonanium units.
 The colony feeds through the hydranth portion that consists of mouths and stomachs, enabling the colony to feed.
 The reproductive units of the colony are its gonangium portions.
 The gonangiums units reproduce asexually by budding and releasing free-swimming medusa.

 The Medusa Reproduction Stage - Medusa is a jellyfish with its characteristic bell shape and tentacles.
 In this stage, the free-swimming medusa reproduces sexually by releasing either sperm or eggs into the water.
 When the sperm and egg fertilize, it results in a zygote that develops in a free-swimming larva covered in tiny hairs or cilia.
-The cilia present in the larva is used for swimming for the larva’s development.
+The cilia present in the larva are used for swimming for the larva’s development.
 Finally, the animal reaches the floor of the ocean and gives rise to a polyp.
 After that, a new life cycle begins.

 Obelia colony is a mesh of highly branched structure where horizontal hydrorhiza is attached to the substratum and has the vertical branches or hydrocauli (about 2.5 cm in length) that bear zooids.
 Both hydrocaulus and hydrorhiza are hollow tubes.
 Polyps or zooids surround hydrocaulus on both sides in a cymose formation.